datdao1998/AWS-SAA-03-Note/notes/fsx.md

 Amazon FSx works with Microsoft Active Directory (AD) to integrate with your existing Microsoft Windows environments.
 Active Directory is the Microsoft directory service used to store information about objects on the network and make this information easy for administrators and users to find and use.

+It is built on Windows Server, delivering a wide range of administrative features such as user quotas, end-user file restore, and Microsoft Active Directory (AD) integration.
+Amazon FSx supports the use of Microsoft’s Distributed File System (DFS) to organize shares into a single folder structure up to hundreds of PB in size.

 ### 2. Amazon FSx for Lustre
 **Amazon FSx for Lustre** makes it easy and cost-effective to launch and run the world’s most popular high-performance file system.
 It is used for workloads such as machine learning, high-performance computing (HPC), video processing, and financial modeling.
 The open-source Lustre file system is designed for applications that require fast storage – where you want your storage to keep up with your compute.
 FSx for Lustre integrates with Amazon S3, making it easy to process data sets with the Lustre file system.
 When linked to an S3 bucket, an FSx for Lustre file system transparently presents S3 objects as files and allows you to write changed data back to S3.